-Our works are constantly changing – not only are new job descriptions constantly popping up and replacing old jobs, the way we work is changing and transforming our societies and lives.
+Our works are constantly changing.
+Not only are new job descriptions constantly popping up and replacing old jobs, but the way we work is also changing and transforming our societies and lives.
 When it comes to these changing work trends, telecommuting is clearly at the centre of it all.

 The commuting reference comes from the fact that traditional commute (i.e. taking the bus or the car) is replaced by telecommunication links.
 The employee stays in touch, or ‘commutes’, with work and colleagues via e-mail, telephone and other such systems.